crabdul/crabdul.com/src/pages/blog/2021-05-02-typescript-types-or-interfaces.md

 There is no equialent of this for `type` aliases.
 Once a type is defined, it cannot be redefined.

-If you're working in the domain, I think the scenario in which you use declaration merging will be quite low as you probably want to define your type in a single place in one-go rather than in multiple places.
+Whether you need this feature probably depends on what kind of code you're writing.
+If you're working in your business domain, you probably want to define your type in a single place in rather composing it across different areas of your code.
+However if you're a JS framework developer, you may find declaration merging useful.
 [Having the ability to have multiple declarations for the same interface allows "polyfilling" in JS frameworks to be modelled](https://github.com/Microsoft/TypeScript/pull/3622#issuecomment-118417888).

-According to the TypeScript Handbook's section on [Interfaces vs. Type Aliases](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces), **they recommend using `interface` unless any features from `type` are required** without giving much a clear reason as to why.
+According to the TypeScript Handbook's section on [Interfaces vs. Type Aliases](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces), **they recommend using `interface` unless any features from `type` are required**.

-Personally, I like the semantics of using `type` however it looks like `interface` has performance benefits over `type` according to [Daniel Rosenwasser](https://twitter.com/drosenwasser/status/1319205169918144513).
+Personally, I like the semantics of using `type`, however `interface` has performance benefits over `type` according to [Daniel Rosenwasser](https://twitter.com/drosenwasser/status/1319205169918144513).

 > Honestly, my take is that it should really just be interfaces for anything that they can model.
 There is no benefit to type aliases when there are so many issues around display/perf.